 This survey will help the City identify if there is a need and desire for local bus service, and with other sources of data will help inform the Comprehensive Plan for 2030.

 Please assist us by completing the survey.

 No signature or personal identification is necessary.

-Simply return the survey to the bus
+Simply return the survey to the bus driver, City Hall, or mail to:

-City of Unalaska PO Box 610 Unalaska, AK 99685
+City of Unalaska

+PO Box 610

+Unalaska, AK 99685